-In FY 2023, FHWA will continue to support a series of critical technology deployment programs that provide direct benefits to State and local transportation departments.
+In FY 2024, FHWA will continue to support a series of critical technology deployment programs that provide direct benefits to State and local transportation departments.
 These programs include:

-- Every Day Counts program: Stakeholder-driven program which identifies underutilized market-ready technologies with high pay-offs and accelerates their deployment and widespread adoption throughout the Nation.
-This program has successfully highlighted several safety-based initiatives (e.g., Safe Transportation for Every Pedestrian, Focus on Rural Roadway Departures) and others which address improvement of core assets (e.g., Targeted Overlay Pavement Solutions).
-The anticipated seventh round of the program (2023-2024) provides an avenue to promote and advance Departmental priorities - Accelerated Innovation Deployment Demonstration program: Provides funding for eligible entities to accelerate the implementation and adoption of innovative technologies or practices on highway transportation projects.
-Through the Notice of Funding Opportunity for this grant program, FHWA has the ability to encourage applications for projects which address the Departmental priorities and include these priorities as evaluation factors for consideration of award.
-Funding is set-aside for this program from the Highway Research and Development Program, the Technology and Innovation Deployment Program, and the Intelligent Transportation Systems Program. - State Transportation Innovation Council (STIC) Incentive program: Each State DOT cochairs a STIC that works collaboratively across public and private sectors to identify, evaluate, and actively promote the implementation and adoption of innovative technologies and practices in all communities across the Nation. - Accelerated Market Readiness program (AMR): Supports promising new innovations that have the potential to be considered for accelerated deployment.
+• Every Day Counts program: Stakeholder-driven program which identifies underutilized market-ready technologies with high pay-offs and accelerates their deployment and widespread adoption throughout the Nation.
+This program has successfully highlighted several safety-based initiatives (e.g., Safe Transportation for Every Pedestrian, Focus on Rural Roadway Departures) and others which address improvement of core assets (e.g., Targeted Overlay Pavement Solutions) and economic strength (Strategic Workforce Development).
+The anticipated seventh round of the program (2023-2024) provides an avenue to promote and advance Departmental priorities.

+- Accelerated Innovation Deployment Demonstration program: Provides funding for eligible entities to accelerate the implementation and adoption of innovative technologies or practices on highway transportation projects.
+Through the Notice of Funding Opportunity for this grant program, FHWA has the ability to encourage applications for projects which address the Departmental priorities and include these priorities as evaluation factors for consideration of award. - State Transportation Innovation Council (STIC) Incentive program: Each State DOT cochairs a STIC that works collaboratively across public and private sectors to identify, evaluate, and actively promote the implementation and adoption of innovative technologies and practices in all communities across the Nation. - Accelerated Market Readiness program (AMR): Supports promising new innovations that have the potential to be considered for accelerated deployment.
 This program is seeking innovations of a transformational nature that, when in a more market ready status, can be adopted by transportation agencies.
-When issuing a solicitation for proposals, FHWA has the ability to encourage applications for projects which address the Departmental priorities and include these priorities as evaluation factors for consideration of award.

-- Innovation Implementation Deployment Management: Provides tools, training, technology deployment, and technical assistance that support the transportation community's use of cutting-edge innovations and technologies to deliver critical infrastructure projects.
-FHWA's efforts in this area primarily consist of FHWA subject matter expert-led deployment activities including webinars, technical assistance, and just-in-time training. - Accelerated deployment of pavement technologies: Within the Technology and Innovation Deployment Program, \$12 million is designated to promote, demonstrate, support, and document the application of innovative pavement technologies, practices, performance, and benefits. - Advanced Transportation Technologies and Innovative Mobility Deployment: Provides grants to deploy, install, and operate advanced transportation technologies to improve safety, mobility, efficiency, system performance, intermodal connectivity, and infrastructure return on investment.
-This program is funded at \$60 million per year for each of fiscal years 2022 through 2026 for the IIJA. - Advanced Digital Construction Management Systems (ADCMS): The IIJA established a program for ADCMS, funded at \$20 million per year for each of fiscal years 2022 through 2026, to promote, implement, deploy, demonstrate, showcase, support, and document the application of ADCMS, practices, performance, and benefits.
+When issuing a solicitation for proposals, FHWA has the ability to encourage applications for projects which address the Departmental priorities and include these priorities as evaluation factors for consideration of award. - Innovation Implementation Deployment Management: Provides tools, training, technology deployment, and technical assistance that support the transportation community's use of cutting-edge innovations and technologies to deliver critical infrastructure projects.
+FHWA's efforts in this area primarily consist of FHWA subject matter expert-led deployment activities including webinars, technical assistance, and just-in-time training. - Accelerated Implementation and Deployment of Pavement Technologies (AID-PT): Within the Technology and Innovation Deployment Program, \$12 million is designated to promote, demonstrate, support, and document the application of innovative pavement technologies, practices, performance, and benefits. - Advanced Transportation Technologies and Innovative Mobility Deployment: Provides grants to deploy, install, and operate advanced transportation technologies to improve safety, mobility, efficiency, system performance, intermodal connectivity, and infrastructure return on investment.
+The IIJA funds this program at \$60 million per year for each of fiscal years 2022 through 2026. - Advanced Digital Construction Management Systems (ADCMS): The IIJA established a program for ADCMS, funded at \$20 million per year for each of fiscal years 2022 through 2026, to promote, implement, deploy, demonstrate, showcase, support, and document the application of ADCMS, practices, performance, and benefits.